 Today, fixed metal braces are no longer the only way to beautiful, straight teeth.
 Instead there are a number of highly discreet systems.
 Some incorporate white or clear materials which blend in with the natural tooth colour while others are completely invisible- unless you choose to point them out.

 If suitable, patients can opt for removable braces which offer the optimum in convenience and minimal encroachment on daily life.
 Likewise, many fixed braces now offer much shorter treatment times.

 Overall, modern orthodontic treatments are more comfortable, faster working and cost effective than you might have ever imagined.

 This is otherwise known as cosmetic orthodontics and is classes as short term as it often takes less than 6 months and many people can see results in 12 weeks or less.
 Short term orthodontics is designed to move only the front 6 to 8 teeth into a better position for either a good end result or further cosmetic treatment.
 Detailed assessment of the teeth is first required, as with any orthodontic process, to ensure the teeth, and you, are ready for the treatment.

-Here at Cornhill Dental Practice we offer Quick Straight Teeth orthodontic system through our principle dentist, Jeremy Lyle.
+Here at Cornhill Dental Ltd we offer Quick Straight Teeth orthodontic system through our principle dentist, Jeremy Lyle.
 With Quick Straight teeth the majority of treatments are carried out with fixed tooth coloured ceramic brackets and white wire which gives better and quicker results when compared to removable options.
 However if more comprehensive orthodontic work is required to address your smile referral to a specialist will be required.